Caster Semenya: Legal cases against World Athletics

 In June 2018, Semenya announced that she would legally challenge the IAAF rules, calling them "discriminatory, irrational, [and] unjustifiable".
 She claimed that testosterone-suppressing medication, which she had taken from 2010 to 2015, had made her feel "constantly sick" and caused her abdominal pain, and that the IAAF had used her as a "guinea pig" to test the medication's effects.
 The case divided both legal and scientific commentators.
 Duke Law School professor and former middle-distance runner Doriane Lambelet Coleman argued that the organization's rules guaranteed a "protected space" for female athletes.
-Physician and genetics researcher Eric Vilain argued in favor of Semenya, claiming that "sex is not defined by one particular parameter... it's so difficult to exclude women who've always lived their entire lives as women."
+Physician and genetics researcher Eric Vilain argued in favor of Semenya, claiming that "sex is not defined by one particular parameter ... it's so difficult to exclude women who've always lived their entire lives as women."
 During the proceedings, the IAAF clarified that the regulations would only apply to DSD athletes with XY chromosomes.

-In May 2019, the Court of Arbitration for Sport rejected Semenya's challenge in a 2–1 decision, paving the way for the new rules to come into effect.
+In May 2019, the Court of Arbitration for Sport (CAS) rejected Semenya's challenge in a 2–1 decision, paving the way for the new rules to come into effect.
 Although the CAS agreed with Semenya that the rules were discriminatory, it concluded that this discrimination was "a necessary, reasonable and proportionate means of achieving the IAAF's aim of preserving the integrity of female athletics".
 That same month, Semenya appealed the decision to the Federal Supreme Court of Switzerland.
-The court provisionally suspended the World Athletics rules while deciding whether to issue an interlocutory injunction in June.
-However, this decision was reversed in July, leaving Semenya unable to compete in World Athletics races between 400m and one mile while her appeal continued.
+The court provisionally suspended the World Athletics rules while deciding whether to issue an interlocutory injunction in June; however, this decision was reversed in July, leaving Semenya unable to compete in World Athletics races between 400m and one mile while her appeal continued.